Eleanor Coppola: Early life

-Eleanor Coppola was born Eleanor Jessie Neil, on May 4, 1936, in Los Angeles, California.
+Eleanor Coppola was born Eleanor Jessie Neil on May 4, 1936, in Los Angeles, California.
 Her father was a political cartoonist for the Los Angeles Examiner who died when she was 10 years old.
-She and her brothers were raised by their mother, Delphine Neil (née Lougheed) in Sunset Beach, California.
+She and her two brothers were raised by their mother, Delphine Neil (née Lougheed) in Sunset Beach, California.
+Her brother Bill became a noted visual effects artist.
 She graduated from UCLA with a degree in applied design and was a member of the women's fraternity Alpha Chi Omega (Alpha Psi chapter).

-While working on the set of the 1962 horror film Dementia 13, she met her future husband Francis Ford Coppola.
-Her position was assistant art director, while Coppola was making his directorial debut with the film.
-The couple had been dating for several months when Eleanor discovered in 1963 that she was pregnant.
-Initially Eleanor considered giving the baby up for adoption, but was convinced otherwise by Francis Ford Coppola.
+While working on the set of the 1963 horror film Dementia 13, she met her future husband Francis Ford Coppola.
+Her position was assistant art director, and he was making his directorial debut with the film.
+They had been dating for several months when Eleanor discovered in 1963 that she was pregnant.
+Initially, Eleanor considered giving the baby up for adoption, but he convinced her otherwise.
 The couple married in Las Vegas on February 2, 1963, and gave birth to their first son Gian-Carlo Coppola.
 Years later, Eleanor gave birth to Roman and Sofia Coppola.

 Film career

-Eleanor has been a constant presence on films directed by her famous family members.
-Her film contribution consists of mainly documentaries in which she has acted as director, cinematographer, videographer, and writer.
+Eleanor was a constant presence on films directed by her famous family members.
+Her contributions to cinema consists of mainly documentaries in which she acted as director, cinematographer, videographer, and writer.

-Many of her documentaries consist of behind-the-scenes looks at such films as Marie Antoinette, which was directed by her daughter Sofia Coppola.
-In her documentaries, Eleanor captures the struggles that have endangered her family's films even before they made it onto the big screen.
-Through her film work, Eleanor Coppola is able to illustrate not only what goes into a film financially, but also capture the emotional toll filmmaking has on the individuals on and off the camera.
+Many of her documentaries consist of behind-the-scenes looks at such films as The Virgin Suicides and Marie Antoinette, which were directed by her daughter Sofia Coppola.
+In her documentaries, she captured the struggles that endangered her family's films even before they made it onto the big screen.
+Through her film work, Eleanor Coppola was able to illustrate not only what goes into a film financially, but also capture the emotional toll filmmaking has on the individuals on and off the camera.